We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 A second crossing will strengthen the link between Echuca, Moama and the surrounding regions

 Stages 1 to 3 of the Echuca-Moama Bridge Project are being delivered by Major Road Projects Victoria.
-Stage 4 is being delivered by NSW Roads and Maritime Services.
+Stage 4 is being delivered by Transport for NSW.
 Visit the project website for more information.

 Barwon Heads Road Duplication